Loops

 Example

-Let’s write a program that uses for loop to print all numbers from 1 to 10.
+Let’s write a program that uses for loop to print the numbers 1 to 10.

 1package main